Electric cars are growing in the Bay Area, but are only 6 percent of new vehicle sales statewide. (Anne Wernikoff)

 “It’s the same as what I know about convertibles,” says Tal.
 “They are out there.
 That’s it.
 I know nothing more than that.”

 That might be an incentive for some buyers, but there’s still a perception that electric cars aren’t practical.
-Tal says, with technological advances, that’s no longer the case.
+Tal says that with technological advances, that’s no longer the case.

 Many electric cars go more than 200 miles on a charge, so most drivers only really need to charge them at home, not everywhere they go.